WHO's decision to resume HCQ clinical trial a step in right direction, say experts

 Terming WHO's decision to resume testing of hydroxychloroquine as a potential treatment for COVID-19 in its global clinical trial "a step in the right direction", experts said any "positive outcome" of the exercise will be in the larger interest of the people globally.
 The global health body had earlier suspended the hydroxychloroquine (HCQ) arm of the clinical trials of experimental COVID-19 drugs over safety concerns.
 However, on Wednesday, it recommended the trial to be continued following a review of safety data.

-Dr Sheela Godbole, the National Coordinator of the WHO-India Solidarity Trial and Head of the Division of Epidemiology, ICMR-National AIDS Research Institute said the hydroxychloroquine arm of the Solidarity Trial alone was paused as the Solidarity Data Safety Monitoring Committee reviewed the data.
+Sheela Godbole, the National Coordinator of the WHO-India Solidarity Trial and Head of the Division of Epidemiology, ICMR-National AIDS Research Institute said the hydroxychloroquine arm of the Solidarity Trial alone was paused as the Solidarity Data Safety Monitoring Committee reviewed the data.
 "Yesterday, the report of this committee was received and they advised that the trial should be continued as planned.
 Based on this, the Executive Group has restarted the hydroxychloroquine arm.
-The world needs strong data from well-conducted randomised controlled clinical trials on the drug for treatment of COVID-19.
+The world needs strong data from well-conducted randomized controlled clinical trials on the drug for treatment of COVID-19.
 We are glad that we can begin the hydroxychloroquine arm again," Dr Godbole said.
-Besides hydroxychloroquine, three more treatment protocols -- remdesivir, comibnation of lopinavir and ritonavir, and lopinavir and ritonavir with Interferon beta-1a -- are being evaluated during the clinical trials at selected hospitals in the world.
+Rajesh Kumar Gupta, Additional Director, Pulmonology, and Critical Care, Fortis Noida said, "I do not see as a victory or loss for anyone.
+Anything that is good for people in this pandemic should be seen as a collective good for all.
+There was a lot of hue and cry after that Lancet study, and now WHO decided to resume trials."
+"Let us see what outcomes are there, and how can it benefit humankind," he said.
+Besides hydroxychloroquine, three more treatment protocols -- remdesivir, combination of lopinavir and ritonavir, and lopinavir and ritonavir with Interferon beta-1a -- are being evaluated during the clinical trials at selected hospitals in the world.

 - READ MORE ON: